Lapin0t/phd-manuscript/main/04_ogs.typ

 However, $ogs.evalsub$ is a bit more tricky.
 Indeed, there is no hope of stating a simple law such as
 $ M.ogs.eval th c[gamma] itree.eq (M.ogs.eval th c)[c] $
+#guil[On est d'accord que c'est $(M.ogs.eval th c)[gamma]$ à droite ?]
 since it is a well-known fact that normal forms are never stable by substitution.
 Instead, after evaluating $c$ to a normal form $n$, we need to embed it into configurations, substitute it _and then_ evaluate the result again.
-The last law $ogs.evalnf$ should have a clear meaning: it justifies calling normal forms _normal_ as it requires them to be stable under evaluation.
+The last law $ogs.evalnf$ should have a clear meaning: it justifies calling normal forms _normal_ as it requires them to be stable under evaluation #guil["it requires them to be already fully evaluated" plutôt que stable under evaluation ?].
 Although, it might be a bit surprising to find it in this package since it does not seem to have anything to do with substitution.
 The reason for including it here, is that assuming $ogs.submachine th M$, although there is no hope of defining substitution of normal forms, we can show that the family